reganhw/password-vault/README.md

 ### Folders
 - Users can organise items into folders.
 If a folder is unspecified, an item is stored in the "default" folder.
 - Folders can be viewed, created, updated, deleted while preserving contents, and deleted completely.
 - Folders are not documents in a database.
 They're abstracted.
+Each user document has a field called "folders" which is a string array.
+This represents the folders the user owns.
+Each item document has a field "folder" which is a string.
+This represents the folder the item belongs in.
+- By default, an item is associated with the "default" folder.

 ## Add later